calmjs/calmjs.webpack/README.rst

         name='example',
         # ... plus other declarations
         # this is recommended
+        license='gpl',
         install_requires=[
-            'calmjs>=3.0.0',
+            'calmjs>=3.0.0,<4',
+            'calmjs.webpack>=1.0.0,<2',
+            # plus other installation requirements
         ],
-        # if the above is omitted, ensure this is included
+        # if the above is omitted or if the GPL license is not desired
+        # for the project, the following should be included instead.
+        package_json={
+            "devDependencies": {
+                "webpack": "~2.6.0",
+            }
+        },
         calmjs_module_registry=['calmjs.module'],
+        # the entry points are required to allow calmjs to pick this up
+        entry_points="""
+        [calmjs.module]
+        example = example
+        example.lib = example.lib
+        example.app = example.app
+        """,
     )

 For the construction of the webpack artifact for the example package, it